Making Fiends (TV series)

 Making Fiends is an American animated television miniseries based on the web series of the same name.
-The series ran from October 4, 2008 to November 1, 2008 on Nicktoons Network.
+The series ran from October 4 to November 1, 2008, on Nicktoons Network.
 The series is Nickelodeon Animation Studio’s first animated series to be based on a web series, and follows the evil Vendetta and the new happy but dim-witted girl, Charlotte, at school in the gloomy town of Clamburg.
-Vendetta hates Charlotte and tries to destroy her in each and every episode.
+Charlotte unintentionally irritates and annoys Vendetta.
+As a result, Vendetta attempts to kill her with fiends, but she always fails due to Charlotte's luck.

-The series is created by Amy Winfrey and produced by Nickelodeon Animation Studio, with Cyber Chicken Animation Studio and DQ Entertainment Limited animating the show in traditional 2D animation.
+The series is created by former South Park animator Amy Winfrey and produced by Nickelodeon Animation Studio, with Cyber Chicken Animation Studio and DQ Entertainment Limited animating the show in traditional 2D animation.
 Winfrey voices Charlotte and her grandmother Charlene, among other characters.
 Character designer Aglaia Mortcheva is the voice of Vendetta.

 All of the voice actors from the web cartoon reprise their roles for the TV series, with the addition of a new cast member and crew member, Dave Wasson, who previously created Time Squad for Cartoon Network.

 Plot

-Vendetta is a selfish green little girl with the power to make fiends, "hideous things" which she has unleashed on her town to bring it under her reign of terror.
+Vendetta is a malevolent green girl with the power to make fiends, "hideous things" which she has unleashed on her town to bring it under her reign of terror.
 The coastal town of Clamburg, once a thriving tourist destination, has become a grim, forbidding place, with stores shuttered and the populace cowed before the horror of Vendetta's watchful fiends.

 Charlotte, a new girl at Vendetta's school, arrives determined to make a friend.
 An "impossibly cheery" optimist, Charlotte rapidly becomes the foil and tormentor of the morose and vindictive Vendetta, by insisting on befriending her.

-Vendetta is unable to elicit anything but saccharine friendliness out of Charlotte, and so makes the first of many fiends that are specially designed to "destroy" the newcomer.
-After demonstrating that her oblivious joy makes her immune to the dangers and terrors of all of the fiends, Charlotte declares that she and Vendetta are "going to be best friends forever and ever."
+Vendetta is unable to elicit anything but saccharine friendliness out of Charlotte, and so makes the first of many fiends that are specially designed to destroy the newcomer.
+After demonstrating that her oblivious joy makes her immune to the dangers and terrors of all of the fiends, Charlotte declares that her and Vendetta are "going to be best friends forever and ever."

 In subsequent scenes, Charlotte displays an ability to change the nature of some fiends into helpful friends, further frustrating Vendetta's efforts to undo her.
-Being "oblivious to all that is bad and mean in the world", Charlotte neither acknowledges the damage caused by Vendetta's fiends, nor the threat Vendetta herself poses over Clamburg.
-Nearly all of the residents, including Vendetta's parents, come to hate or fear Charlotte more than they do Vendetta within the first six episodes.
+Being "oblivious to all that is bad and mean in the world", Charlotte neither acknowledges the damage caused by Vendetta's fiends, nor the threat Vendetta herself poses over Clamburg, and in the end ends up turning Vendetta's fiends into harmless friends.
+Nearly all of the residents, including Vendetta's parents are actually afraid of Charlotte more than they do Vendetta within the first six episodes.

-Charlotte never discovers or understands that Vendetta despises her, and Vendetta is never able to get rid of Charlotte.
+Charlotte never discovers or understands that Vendetta doesn’t like her, and Vendetta is never able to get rid of Charlotte.
 While this conflict is never resolved by the end of each episode, some minor developments appear to continue between episodes, like the introduction of Buttons 2 and an enormous statue that Vendetta has raised of herself.